d-rorschach/new_project/Green-Map-Web-App/README.md

 ## Features :sparkles:
 - :red_car: Calculate your Carbon Footprint while travelling from one place to another.
-- :deciduous_tree: Remove Carbon Offset by donating for Tree Plantation using Portis crypto currency wallet.
+- :deciduous_tree: Remove Carbon Offset by donating for Tree Plantation.
 - :four_leaf_clover: Go Carbon Neutral and contribute for a sustainable future.
 - :bike: Choose the right mode of Travel and Get a detailed rout.